TristanThrush/perplexity-correlations/README.md

 # Perplexity Correlations

-This package can be used to get great pretraining data sampling distributions.
+This package can be used to get LLM pretraining data sampling distributions using simple statistical methods that are on par with the state of the art in our tests.

 The input that you must provide is a matrix of (per-LLM, per-text) bits-per-byte values, and a per-LLM vector of benchmark errors (ranging from 0 to 1, with lower